In today’s article, we’ll show you 5 critical points you need to know about kitchen flies and allergy. Keep reading to

 - Recommendations: Wondercide Natural Insect Repellent

 - KILLS & REPELS.
-A preventative and a treatment, this pet-safe insect spray kills and repels indoor pests and keeps your home pest-free.
-Kills flying,...
+A preventative and a treatment, this plant-powered insect spray kills and repels indoor pests and keeps your home protected.
+Kills...

 - PROTECT YOUR HOME.
 This versatile bug control spray is also an indoor flea treatment and flea killer for your home.
 It kills fleas in carpet,...

-- SAFE FOR DOGS & CATS.
-Pet-friendly, this spray is gentle enough to use several times a week around your loved ones, throughout the house, yet powerful...
+- SAFE AROUND DOGS & CATS WHEN USED AS DIRECTED.
+This spray is gentle enough to use several times a week around your loved ones and pets throughout the...